 Overdosing on a drug simply means you took too much of it.
 When it comes to many other drugs such as Opioids, Benzodiazepines, or Cocaine, you can certainly die from an overdose.
 You cannot, however, die from an overdose of Marijuana.
 An overdose of Marijuana, however, can lead to uncomfortable feelings such as being “too high.”
 Nausea, dizziness, and an excessive amount of anxiety and paranoia are usual side effects from taking too much of the drug.
 Death cannot occur from using Marijuana alone; however, Marijuana has been known to cause lack of judgement, resulting in injuries and even death from actions due to impairment from the drug.

 Call now to be connected to a treatment provider.

 Can I Get Addicted To Marijuana?

 Addiction is a neurobiological disease with many characteristics, including psycho-social stressors and cravings.
 It is entirely possible, and in fact common, to get addicted to Marijuana without even knowing it.
 Just like with any other drug, your brain and body start to adjust and become dependent on the drug.
 Although the mild effects of the drug will not disturb the brain as intensely as other harsh drugs such as Heroin, you can still feel some minor dependent effects.
 After a long period of abusing the drug in large amounts, withdrawal symptoms have been reported such as irritability, insomnia, decreased appetite, and decreased motivation.
 These symptoms may also arise during the process of detox.

 Finding Treatment For Marijuana Addiction

 Many people think Marijuana is harmless and that it can’t affect you negatively.
 However, the drug alone can cause temporary impairment and long-lasting unfavorable feelings.
 Decreased motivation from using the drug can also play a role in negatively affecting your future.

 You don’t have to live with a Marijuana addiction just because you think it’s too mild to seek out help.
-Bring back hopes of a brighter future, and contact an addiction expert today for advice.
+Bring back hopes of a brighter future, and contact a treatment provider today for advice.

 What are you struggling with?